 If you have heart failure you shouldn't exercise

-MYTH: It is very important for people with heart failure to exercise.
-However, it is also important that you don't overdo it.
+MYTH: It’s very important for people with heart failure to exercise.
+However, it’s also important that you don't overdo it.
 The right amount of exercise can help to improve blood flow and alleviate some of your symptoms.

 Heart failure is a normal consequence of getting old

-MYTH: Although most people with heart failure are elderly, heart failure is not necessarily a part of the ageing process.
-It is a very serious cardiovascular condition that can be prevented and greatly helped with available treatments.
+MYTH: Heart Failure is ageless and affects all ages.
+Most people with heart failure are elderly; however, heart failure isn’t necessarily a consequence of age.
+It’s a serious cardiovascular condition that can often be prevented and greatly helped with available treatments.